A Faith-Based Climate Action Alliance

 We encourage area individuals of faith and congregations to use our resource packet to educate and inspire, and to commit to actions that choose life for God’s creation and begin to mitigate the effects of carbon emissions.
 Our team stands ready to guide your congregation through a green energy audit or provide a speaker for your adult education class.

-Our current member congregations are: All Saints Episcopal, Open Table United Church of Christ, Episcopal Church of the Redeemer, Spring Hill Presbyterian Church, Unitarian Universalist Fellowship of Mobile, and St. John’s Episcopal.
+Our current member congregations are: All Saints Episcopal, Open Table United Church of Christ, Episcopal Church of the Redeemer, Spring Hill Presbyterian Church, Unitarian Universalist Fellowship of Mobile, the Episcopal Diocese of the Central Gulf Coast, and St. John’s Episcopal.